formkit/docs-content/essentials/context.md

 ## `messages`

 An object of _visible_ messages.
 The key of this object is the message name, and the value is a core message object.
-For example for an input displaying a single failing validation message this object would look like:
+For example, for an input displaying a single failing validation message, this object would look like:

 ```js
 {